Lifelong Wellness

 Suffering pain on handsSafe and effective stretches include:

-Hamstring stretch: Start in a standing position.
+First, start in a standing position.
 Hinge from your hips to bend your upper body forward, lowering your head and arms down towards your toes.
 Keep a slight bend in your knees.
 Hold this position for 10-20 seconds.

-Finger/wrist stretch: Bend your fingers forward, then back to stretch the finger joints.
+Bend your fingers forward, then back to stretch the finger joints.
 Bend your hand forward and back to stretch your wrist muscles.
 Hold each stretch for 10–20 seconds.

-Cross-body arm stretch: Cross one arm in front of your body at shoulder-height and gently hold this position for 10-20 seconds.
+Cross one arm in front of your body at shoulder-height and gently hold this position for 10-20 seconds.
 Repeat the movement on the opposite side.
 Next, reach upward the with one arm, tilting your arm slightly over your head to stretch your shoulder.
 Hold this position for 10-20 seconds and repeat the movement on the opposite side.

-Neck stretch: Drop your head forward gently, then roll your head slowly toward one shoulder and back to the opposite shoulder.stretching body on floor
+Drop your head forward gently, then roll your head slowly toward one shoulder and back to the opposite shoulder.stretching body on floor

-1. Walking
+2. Walking

 Walking is a low-impact exercise that can help with aerobic conditioning, heart and joint health, and improving mood.
 It is essential to wear proper shoes and stay hydrated, even if the walking is not strenuous.
 Start slowly and increase your pace when possibleMiddle aged couple enjoying beach

-1. Strength Training
+3. Strength Training

 Strengthening the muscles around the affected joints can help increase strength while reducing pain and other RA symptoms.
-Using resistance bands is one of the best ways to challenge the body and build muscle over time.
+Basically,using resistance bands is one of the best ways to challenge the body and build muscle over time.

 Physiotherapist assisting womanSome safe and effective strength-training exercises include: